Are golf shoes worth it? Improved Grip and Comfort?

 Many models of spikeless golf shoes now appear more like sneakers or tennis shoes than traditional golf shoes.
 However, they will still have some form of special sole intended to improve the grip for the golfer.

-Spikeless shoes can indeed be useful during the all too rare event, a dry and warm British summer.
-Should you play a lot of golf on a course that has clay-based soil then a prolonged dry spell could mean even soft spikes start to become uncomfortable.
+Spikeless shoes can indeed be useful during the all too-rare event, a dry and warm British summer.
+Should you play a lot of golf on a course that has clay-based soil then a prolonged dry spell could mean even soft spikes start to become uncomfortable during 18 holes.
 This is where spikeless shoes come into their own.

 Walking on uneven ground when it’s wet can be quite treacherous so spiked shoes certainly tend to be my preference so I don’t slip.